aqaPayam/NakhBot/docs/domain/03-attributes.md

 * Pending Nakh creates no receiver notification.
 * Match creates notifications for both users.
 * Payment, safety, admin, ban, and restriction notices cannot be muted.
+* `pending_nakh_payment_reminder` is sent only to the PendingNakh sender.
+* It is sent only while the related PendingNakh has `status = pending_payment`.
+* The MVP cadence is approximately once every 2 days during the 14-day unpaid lifetime.
+* No reminder is sent after the PendingNakh is paid, cancelled, expired, abandoned, converted to Like, or converted to Not Interested.

 ### NotificationDelivery